rails/rails/guides/source/action_mailer_basics.md

 }
 ```

-NOTE: Mail gem will automatically Base64 encode an attachment.
+NOTE: Action Mailer will automatically Base64 encode an attachment.
 If you want
 something different, you can encode your content and pass in the encoded content
 as well as the encoding in a `Hash` to the `attachments` method.
 If you specify
-an encoding, Mail gem not try to Base64 encode the attachment.
+an encoding, Action Mailer will not try to Base64 encode the attachment.

 ### Making Inline Attachments